Patrick Dignan (British Army officer): Military career

 Having been called up for National Service, Dignan was commissioned into the Royal Army Medical Corps as a lieutenant on 7 May 1950.
 He was given the service number 410605.
 One year later, on 7 May 1951, he was promoted to captain.
 He was posted to Malaya during the Malayan Emergency, and served as the only surgeon at Kamunting Military Hospital in Taiping.
 On 16 June 1952, he transferred to the Regular Army Reserve of Officers.
 This signalled the end of his national service and his first period of active service.

 Later life

 Following the death of his wife in 2001, Dignan moved into The Priory care home in Tetbury, Gloucestershire.
 He died on 11 October 2012.

 Personal life

 Dignan married Eileen Helena White in 1952.
-They met when they were both British Army personnel serving in Malaya; she as a theatre sister in the Queen Alexandra's Royal Army Nursing Corps.
+They met when they were both British Army personnel serving in Malaya; she was a theatre sister in the Queen Alexandra's Royal Army Nursing Corps.
 Together they had two sons and one daughter.